aluedtke7/shoppinglist/README.md

 >
 > `> pocketbase serve --http 0.0.0.0:8090`
 >
 > This ensures, that PocketBase will listen on all addresses.
-Furthermore, you need to set the environment variable
+Furthermore, you need to set the
-> `SHOPPINGLIST_HOST` with the correct ip-address of your host machine like `http://192.168.0.52`.
-The address depends
+> connection url with the correct ip-address of your host machine like `http://192.168.0.52:8090`.
-> on your network and you should look it up with tools like `ip a`, `ipconfig` or `ifconfig`.
+> The address depends on your network, and you should look it up with tools like `ip a`,
+> `ipconfig` or `ifconfig`.

 ## Run a debug Web version with external host

-If you want to run the app as a Web app together with an external host, you have to use a commandline like this:
+If you want to run the app as a Web app, you have to use a commandline like this:

-    > flutter run -d chrome --dart-define=SHOPPINGLIST_HOST=https://YOUR-POCKETBASE-DOMAIN.com
+    > flutter run -d chrome

 ## Create release builds

-To create a release build that uses the right PocketBase url, you have to set a command line option to supply the environment variable to flutter:
+To create a release build, run a command like these:

-    > flutter build apk --dart-define=SHOPPINGLIST_HOST=https://YOUR-POCKETBASE-DOMAIN.com
+    > flutter build apk
+    > flutter build ios
+    > flutter build macos
+    > flutter build web --wasm

 ## Using Visual Studio Code